The Right Place and Time to Be a Technology Lawyer

 To help students succeed in the advanced fields of technology, entrepreneurial, and IP law, Colorado Law’s nationally known faculty teach legal foundation courses, a wide variety of specialized electives, and clinics for practical experience.

-- Professor Philip Weiser has worked to fortify CU's strength in telecommunications and technology law, establishing the Journal on Telecommunications & High Technology Law and the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
-Prior to academia, Professor Weiser served as senior counsel to the Assistant Attorney General in charge of the Antitrust Division at the U.S. Department of Justice.
+- Professor Philip Weiser has worked to fortify CU's strength in telecommunications and technology law, establishing the Colorado Technology Law Journal (formerly the Journal on Telecommunications & High Technology Law) and the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
+Prior to academia, Professor Weiser served as senior counsel to the assistant attorney general in charge of the Antitrust Division at the U.S. Department of Justice.

-- Professor Brad Bernthal leads the Entrepreneurial Law Clinic and Technology Law & Policy Clinic.
-He also leads the Entrepreneurship Initiative for the Silicon Flatirons Center.
+- Professor Brad Bernthal leads the Entrepreneurial Law Clinic and the Entrepreneurship Initiative for the Silicon Flatirons Center.
 Professor Bernthal’s research focuses on the areas of spectrum and public safety communications policy.

 - Professor Harry Surden’s scholarship centers upon IP law with a substantive focus on patents and copyright, information privacy law, and the application of computer technology within the legal system.